 The Royal precession is one of the most anticipated parts of Royal Ascot, with members of the Royal Family parading up the home straight, past the grand stands to signify the start of the days racing.
 Over the years the event has been frequented by the likes of Queen Elizabeth, Prince Charles, Queen Mother and a host of other members of the Royal Family.

-Queen Elizabeth II has been visiting Royal Ascot since she was a princess, back in 1947.
-Her love for horses and for racing has been one of the driving forces of Royal Ascot and as a result has been able to host a number of races and even seen a fair amount of success with her privately trained horses.
+Queen Elizabeth II started visiting Royal Ascot when she was a princess, back in 1947.
+Her love for horses and for racing was one of the driving forces for the modern day success of the Royal Ascot meeting where the late monarch even saw a fair amount of success with her own privately owned horses.

-One her most recent winners came in 2012 when her horse Estimate won the Queen’s Vase Trophy, presented to the Queen by her husband, Prince Phillip.
-Estimate also went on to win the Gold Cup in 2013, making it one of the most successful of the Queen’s horses at the festival.
-In total, the Queen has won 71 races since her reign as monarch began in 1952.
+One her most famous winners came in 2012 when Estimate won the Queen’s Vase Trophy, presented to the Queen by her husband, Prince Phillip.
+Estimate also went on to win the Gold Cup in 2013, making her one of the most successful of the Queen’s horses at the festival.
+In total, Queen Elizabeth II won 71 races at Ascot during her reign as monarch between 1952 and 2022.

 Sir Henry Cecil was one of the most familiar names in British Horse racing.
 He’s won pretty much everything you can win on the flat circuit, including eight Epsom Oaks, six 1,000 Guineas, three 2,000 Guineas, four Epsom Derby’s and four St Leger Stakes.
 As a result of his 25 domestic Classic winners he’s gone on to become Champion Trainer on ten occasions.

 But, it was Cecil’s work at Royal Ascot that really elevated him above his peers.
 In a career spanning over 50 years he’s won no fewer than 75 Royal Ascot winners and is out on his own in this respect.
 He’s had many legendary horses in his time, but his biggest success has to be the wonder horse Frankel.